 The Biblical town of Megiddo may have been situated on a bit of a natural elevation, but in the Bible it's predominantly known for sitting smack in the middle of a huge plain, fittingly called the Plain of Megiddo (2 Chronicles 35:22).

-In another major eschatological prophesy, the prophet Zechariah also speaks of a pouring out, but of grace this time.
+In another major eschatological prophecy, the prophet Zechariah also speaks of a pouring out, but of grace this time.
 God promises to pour out a Spirit of grace over the house of David and on Jerusalem, "so that they will look on Me whom they have pierced" (Zechariah 12:10).
-The apostle John takes that prophesy to be about the crucified Christ (John 19:37).
-Zechariah continues, "In that day there will be great mourning in Jerusalem, like the mourning of Hadadrimmon in the Plain of Megiddo."
+The apostle John takes that prophecy to be about the crucified Christ (John 19:37).
+Zechariah continues, "In that day there will be great mourning in Jerusalem, like the mourning of Hadadrimmon in the Plain of Megiddo".

 The word for plain is בקעה (biqa), which comes from the verb בקע (baqa), meaning to cleave or divide.
 The valley or plain of Megiddo is a valley because of the two mountain rims that envelop it, not because of a mount Megiddo in the middle of it.

 The Hebrew word הר (har) means mountain but the elevation upon which Megiddo was situated is nothing but a low hill.
 The Hebrew word for hill is גבעה (giba), according to HAW Theological Wordbook of the Old Testament referring to "a natural eminence smaller than a mountain..".